My bus trip to Bago goes a bit wrong

 Near the Thai border

 In the meantime, I almost reached the Thai border, which is a forbidden area for tourists.
 It appears there are frequent skirmishes here with rebellious ethnic tribes.
-As a Burmese fellow traveler clarifies; this is an ambush area.
+As a Burmese fellow traveler clarifies, this is an ambush area.
 When the mistake becomes clear, I get assisted immediately.
 Without having to pay, I need to make a bus trip to Bago in the opposite direction.
-As a result, I arrive in Bago at 2 o’clock in the afternoon.
+As a result, I arrive in Bago at 2 p.m.
 Not a problem in itself, and I have not experienced anything disturbing.
 But as I will find out later, it is indicative of the region in which I am traveling.

 Sleeping accommodation is rather shabby in Bago